Naviera Armas: History

 Naviera Armas was founded in 1941 in Lanzarote by Antonio Armas Curbelo.
 Its initial activities were dedicated to the inter-island transport of salt and freight using wooden-hull boats.
 With the years, the company included steel-hull ships in its fleet and expanded to the old province of Spanish Sahara.

 In 1975, the company introduced the first roll-on/roll-off vessels in the Canary Islands.
 However, it was not until 1995 that the company began to offer passenger services.

 2003 saw the beginning of a fleet renewal plan with the arrival of the Volcán de Tindaya.

 In 2008, the company started offering services to Portimão, Portugal with a stopover on the Portuguese island of Madeira.
 However, in 2013, the service to Madeira was abruptly withdrawn due to a dispute over harbour fees.
 Services resumed in the summer of 2018 as a seasonal offering between 2 July and 20 September, being operated by Grupo Sousa using Naviera Armas's ship Volcán de Tijarafe, which provided the crossing prior to the 2013 discontinuation.
 With a maximum speed of 23 knots, the crossing was scheduled to take 24 hours.
 In the summer of 2019, this service was provided using the ship Volcán de Timanfaya.

+In August 2025, Baleària announced it would take over both Naviera Armas and Trasmediterranea.
+This was subject to approval from the National Commission on Markets and Competition (CNMC) of Spain.
+The CNMC approved the deal in March 2026.

+In May 2026, Baleària took over the operations in the Canary Islands under the Baleària Canarias brand.